-Building flight time is one of the major challenges you'll face during your pilot’s career.
-In this article, I’ll cover some of the top ways to build your flight experience.
+Building flight time is one of the significant challenges you'll face at the beginning of your pilot career.

 In particular, there are a few types of flight times that you need to build, depending on your goals:

 - Multi-engine flight time